Porta Saragozza, Bologna

-The Porta Saragozza of Bologna was one of the gates or portals in the medieval walls of this city.
+The Porta Saragozza is one of the historic gates in the medieval walls of Bologna, Italy.

-The gate was built in the 13-14th centuries, and by 1334 it was provided with a drawbridge crossing a moat.
-It was not used much until 1674, when the long Portico di San Luca was built from the center of town to the Basilica della Beata Vergine di San Luca, used in yearly procession of an icon.
-From then on it became also known as the “Porta Sacra” or the “Porta dei pellegrini” (Holy Gate and Gate of Pilgrims) for its placement in the route towards the Sanctuary of San Luca.
+Constructed between the 13th and 14th centuries, the gate was equipped by 1334 with a drawbridge spanning a surrounding moat.
+For several centuries, the gate saw limited use.
+However, in 1674, the construction of the long Portico di San Luca—which connects the city center to the Basilica della Beata Vergine di San Luca—transformed its role.
+The gate became the starting point for the annual religious procession of the sacred icon to the sanctuary, and was thereafter also known as the Porta Sacra or Porta dei Pellegrini (Holy Gate or Gate of the Pilgrims).

 In 1859, concordant with a rising movement to restore medieval remnants in Italian cities, the architect Giuseppe Mengoli, replaced the mediaeval cassero with the present one by connecting it with two crenellated arches to the two lateral cylindrical great towers, giving it its present castle-like form.

 About nine of the original twelve gates remain in the third set of circumvallating 14th-century walls (Cerchia del Mille) of Bologna.
 These include the Porta Maggiore (or Mazzini), Porta Castiglione, Porta Saragozza (this article), Porta San Felice, Porta delle Lame, Porta Galliera, Porta Mascarella, Porta San Donato, and Porta San Vitale.